- Commercial; Charities & Social Enterprise; Practitioners

 - Hospice and Care Benchmarking Survey Report (with haysmacintyre)

-The Hospice and Care Charity Benchmarking Survey Report is the second study compiled by haysmacintyre and Hempsons with the aim of sharing best practice in the sector and enabling management and trustees to assess their own structure, governance and monitoring procedures against other comparable charities.
+The Hospice and Care Benchmarking Survey Report is the third study compiled by Haysmacintyre LLP (haysmacintyre) and Hempsons with the aim of sharing best practice in the sector and enabling management and trustees to assess their own structure, governance and monitoring procedures against other comparable charities.

 “Ian Hempseed is efficient, prompt and gives all the support you could ask for. ”